Keep Exploring.

 To add some vibrancy and life to the brand that can be used in a variety of applications, two gradient swatches were designed combining the two primary colors of the mark and two of the new secondary brand colors.
 These are used for solid backgrounds, accents, and overlays to brighten up the work and subject matter.

-Upon completion of the of the brand, one of the deliverables I provided is a detailed brand guide which provides logo usage, logo responsive breakdowns, color swatches and their codes, and the brand's typography.
+Upon completion of the brand, one of the deliverables I provided is a detailed brand guide which provides logo usage, logo responsive breakdowns, color swatches and their codes, and the brand's typography.

 To help address all the questions to the families receiving care that would now be falling under this new organization, a comprehensive folder toolkit was developed to help answer many of those questions.
 Included in the packet was information regarding what the transition entailed, a set of frequently asked questions, general information about Person Centered Services, and a postcard that can be filled out to indicate if they were going to continue with or opt-out of Person Centered Services after the transition.